DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/user-guide/instancemap.md

     <!-- ![Instance Topology](../images/mysqlmap.png) -->

-- Hover over or click on a node to view the details of the selected node.
+- Hover over or click a node to view the details of the selected node.

     <!-- ![Instance Topology](../images/mysqlmap02.png) -->